IP Address: What Is It and How Do I Find Mine?

 Static vs. Dynamic IP Addresses

-A website's IP address usually doesn't change on its own.
-When this is the case, these are referred to as static IP addresses.
-The logic behind static IP addresses is sound: Because they don't change, they allow Internet users, as well as DNS services, to always be able to find the resource that they're looking for without too much effort.
-Just think how frustrating it would be if your favorite restaurant or store had a new physical address every time you wanted to pay it a visit.
+Because a website's IP address doesn't usually change on its own, it's commonly referred to as a static IP address.
+Since they don't change, static IP addresses allow Internet users, as well as DNS services, to locate the resource that they're looking for without too much effort.
+Just think how frustrating it would be if your favorite restaurant or store had a new physical address every time you wanted to visit.

-For this reason, most organizations and businesses also prefer static IP addresses, since they more readily facilitate remote access to Intranet resources.
-However, static IP addresses need to be purchased from an Internet provider and are rather expensive.
+Most organizations and businesses prefer static IP addresses for this reason since they more readily facilitate remote access to Intranet resources.
+However, static IP addresses need to be purchased from an Internet provider and can be expensive.
 In addition, they make life easier for hackers, since the target's location doesn't change.

 Generally, only routers and servers have public IP addresses.

-On the other hand, private users who connect to the Internet via a router, are assigned a new IP address every session.
-Since these are automatically generated by a so-called DHCP server users don't have to take any action on their own.
+On the other hand, individuals who connect to the Internet via a router are assigned a new IP address every session.
+Since these are automatically generated by a DHCP server, users don't have to take any action on their own.
 Cybercriminals also run into difficulties when IP addresses change so frequently.

 Find an IP: On Your Own or With an Online Tool

-With just a few clicks or taps, you can find the IP address of any device, regardless of whether it's a tablet, smartphone, or PC.
+It's easy to find out any device's IP address, regardless of whether it's a tablet, smartphone, or PC.
 The same goes for website IP addresses.
 Below, we'll show you how to do this.

 If using Windows, you can find out both your private and public IP addresses with the following steps: